-Philips Group From solutions sold to lives improved, 2023

-Determine installed base

-We first determine the installed base of our health- and well-being solutions.

-Determine the number of touchpoints We determine the number of touchpoints per product per year

-Eliminating all direct- and indirect double counts between products and solutions

-To avoid double-counting, we eliminate all direct- and

-To avoid double-counting, we eliminate all direct- and indirect double-counts between products and solutions
+- 1 Determine installed base We first determine the installed base of our health- and well-being solutions - 2 Determine the number of touchpoints per product per year We determine the number of touchpoints per product per year - 3 Eliminating indirect double counts between products and solutions To avoid double-counting, we eliminate indirect double-counts between products and solutions

-Determine installed base
+1 Determine installed base

-To determine how many solutions are active, we take multiple approach, depending on the type of product.
+To determine how many solutions are active, we take multiple approaches, depending on the type of product.

-For our larger medical systems, we know on a countryto-country basis which systems are actively used.
-We call this our active installed base.

-For our products- and smaller medical devices we determine if a product is active by tracking the moment of sale and combing that with the lifetime of the product.
-For example, if we sell a product on the 1st of February 2022 and this product has an average lifetime of 5 years, we count the impact of this device up until 31st of January 2027.

-For our software solutions, we count the number of active licenses as input for our lives improved model.
-Finally, the impact of the Philips Foundation is jointly determined by the Foundation and its partners.
+- For our larger medical systems, we know on a country-to-country basis which systems are actively used.
+We call this our active installed base. - For our products- and smaller medical devices we determine if a product is active by tracking the moment of sale and combining that with the lifetime of the product.
+For example, if we sell a product on the 1st of February 2024 and this product has an average lifetime of 5 years, we count the impact of this device up until 31st of January 2029. - For our software solutions, we count the number of active licenses as input for our lives improved model. - The impact of the Philips Foundation is not included in the Royal Philips total lives improved

-Determine the number of touchpoints
+2 Determine the number of touchpoints

-The user statistics are based on market intelligence and market-specific statistical data on the number of people touched by our solutions that contribute to the health-and wellbeing of its users each year.
+The user statistics are based on market intelligence and market-specific statistical data on the number of people touched by our solutions that contribute to the health and wellbeing of its users each year.
 To define our statistics, we quantify the number of market-specific touchpoints in a given year per solution.
 These statistics are underpinned by our actual use cases, input from Market Intelligence teams and/or product experts from the respective businesses.
 If actual user statistics (from system readings) are unavailable, we use best estimations from product/clinical experts, which are verified by clinical scientists in the different businesses on a yearly basis.
 This could be a (1) confirmation from product expert with (external) research corroborating the estimate, (2) confirmation from product expert based on Philips business insights, or (3) confirmation from product expert.